Amateur radio in India: History

 The first amateur radio operator in India was Amarendra Chandra Gooptu (callsign 2JK), licensed in 1921.

 Later that year, Mukul Bose (2HQ) became the second ham operator, thereby introducing the first two-way ham radio communication in the country.
 By 1923, there were twenty British hams operating in India.
 In 1929, the call sign prefix VU came into effect in India, replacing three-letter call signs.
 The first short-wave entertainment and public broadcasting station, "VU6AH", was set up in 1935 by E P Metcalfe, vice-chancellor of Mysore University.
-However, there were fewer than fifty licence holders in the mid-1930s, most of them British officers in the Indian army.
+However, there were fewer than fifty license holders in the mid-1930s, most of them British officers in the Indian army.

 With the outbreak of World War II in 1939, the British cancelled the issue of new licences.
 All amateur radio operators were sent written orders to surrender their transmitting equipment to the police, both for possible use in the war effort and to prevent the clandestine use of the stations by Axis collaborators and spies.
 With the gaining momentum of the Indian independence movement, ham operator Nariman Abarbad Printer (VU2FU) set up the Azad Hind Radio to broadcast Gandhian protest music and uncensored news; he was immediately arrested and his equipment seized.
 In August 1942, after Mahatma Gandhi launched the Quit India Movement, the British began clamping down on the activities of Indian independence activists and censoring the media.
 To circumvent media restrictions, Indian National Congress activists, led by Usha Mehta, contacted Mumbai-based amateur radio operators, "Bob" Tanna (VU2LK) and Nariman Printer to help broadcast messages to grass-roots party workers across the country.
 The radio service was called the "Congress Radio", and began broadcasting from 2 September 1942 on 7.12 MHz.
 The station could be received as far as Japanese-occupied Myanmar.
 By November 1942, Tanna was betrayed by an unknown radio officer and was forced to shut down the station.